-Panopto is a new lecture capture platform that Loyola is piloting in 2013.
+Panopto is a new lecture capture platform at Loyola starting in Spring 2014.
 Panopto software provides an all-in-one interface to record screen content and video of the instructor simultaneously and can be used in classrooms on campus that are equipped with a built-in video recording system or from any PC or laptop.
 The presenter has the option to record video or audio only along with PowerPoint and/or screen capture.

 Panopto Overview Video

 - Instructors have the option to access Panopto through their Sakai course sites.
 To make Panopto available in your course, go to Site Info <Edit Tools and select Panopto from the list.
 Once you add the Panopto Tool, click on the link to Panopto from your course menu to access the Panopto recorder.
 Students may click on the Panopto link to view recordings.

 - You may also access Panopto directly from the Panopto login page.
 Go to http://luc.hosted.panopto.com and enter your UVID and password.
 Make sure Loyola is selected from the drop down menu.
 Once you log in to Panopto, the folders you have access to will be located on the lower left.

 - For questions related to Panopto, contact email@example.com.

 Learn to record, share and archive your class lectures during these sessions.
 Instructor led sessions will be offered at both campuses and online sessions will be available via Adobe Connect.

 Click here to register for any of the sessions listed below.

 If you are not able to register and need assistance, please email firstname.lastname@example.org.

 Wednesday, February 19th, 1-2 PM